-A key strategy to mitigate the financial impacts of operational risk exposures at the NAB Group level is the NAB Group's insurance program.
-This NAB Group function maintains and monitors the NAB Group's insurance program within a defined risk appetite and ensures that it aligns with the NAB Group's current and projected operational risk exposures.
-The quantitative modelling and measurement of the NAB Group's operational risk profile forms a significant input into the design of the NAB Group's insurance cover.
+A strategy to mitigate the financial impacts of operational risk exposures at the NAB Group level is the NAB Group's insurance program.
+The NAB Group maintains and monitors the insurance program within a defined risk appetite and ensures that it aligns with the NAB Group's current and projected operational risk exposures.